Rangers vs. Pirates Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Nathan Eovaldi (5-2) will take the mound for the Rangers, his 10th start of the season.
+- The Rangers will send Martin Perez (5-1) to the mound for his 10th start this season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his seventh consecutive quality start.
+- In nine starts this season, he's earned a quality start in three of them.

-- Eovaldi has nine starts in a row of five innings or more.
+- Perez has two starts in a row of five innings or more.

 |Opponent